Mentorship and Professionalism Page

 - To add their comments to the Qualtrics Mentorship Form

 - To contact mentees if they have not heard from them by their designated due dates.

 - Faculty will notify the Chair of Professionalism, Senior Associate Dean, Dr. Richard Riemer, via the Professionalism Report form, if the student displays positive professional behavior that distinguishes them from their peers or if there are any concerns regarding professionalism in any student.

 - To contact their mentor to set up a meeting.

 - To meet with their mentor in the fall and in the spring of each of their first two years.

-Meeting with your mentors during the preclinical years is a requirement that aims at modelling expected professionalism behaviors.
-Students failing to meet with their mentors as required will be subject to a negative professionalism citation in their preclinical records and may be referred to the professionalism committee.
+Meeting with your mentor during the preclinical years is a requirement that aims at modelling expected professionalism behaviors.
+Students failing to meet with their mentors as required will be subject to a negative professionalism citation in their preclinical records and may be referred to the Professionalism Committee.

 Copyright 2005 - 2017, Touro University, All Rights Reserved.